~200,000 added this month

 Whether you're a publisher interested in contributing your content to our infrastructure, a scientist interested in collaboration, or just curious to know more, let us know!

-Chris Ré's team is focused on the DeepDive platform for knowledge base creation, and ensuring the datasets produced by the UW-Madison infrastructure team are DeepDive-ready.
+Chris Ré's team is focused on the DeepDive platform for knowledge base creation, and ensuring the datasets produced by the UW-Madison infrastructure team are DeepDive and Snorkel-ready.